Innovation in Peace Building

-On August 18-19, 2017, George Mason University’s School for Conflict Analysis and Resolution in partnership with ForgottenSong, Inc. and the Dialogue & Difference Project will be hosting The Praxis Conference to facilitate discussions that bridge the gap between scholars and practitioners in the fields of conflict, peace, and humanitarian initiatives.
+On November 2-3, 2018, George Mason University’s School for Conflict Analysis and Resolution will host The Praxis Conference to facilitate discussions that bridge the gap between scholars and practitioners in the fields of conflict, peace, and humanitarian initiatives.
 We cordially invite you to participate as a member of one of our panels and/or present a poster about the topics listed below.

 Human-generated conflict spreads across international and domestic arenas with scholarly inquiry engaging these dilemmas, in part, through the analysis of politics, economics, education, history, and socio-cultural dynamics.
 Additionally, these dynamics are explored by peace researchers to determine causal factors that restrain or control conflict.
 Peace and conflict resolution practitioners employ various methodologies to assess and alleviate conflict-producing factors such as poverty, resource access, dehumanization processes, etc. Both scholars and practitioners gain valuable insights through their research, practice, and engagement but those insights often remain partitioned rather than shared.
 A more thorough familiarity with conflict dynamics as explored through scholarly research could significantly assist work conducted by NGOs, charities, and other organizations.
 Additionally, learning of considerations and constraints experienced by practitioners and other organizations' work could add depth and insight to scholarly endeavors.

-The 2017 Praxis Conference issues a call for paper and/or poster proposals that focus on aspects of scholarship, practice, and theory, relating to the intersection of youth, conflict, and peace.
-We welcome papers that explore all aspects of youth in relation to conflict and peace, both domestic and international, from scholarly, practitioner, and organizational perspectives.
+The 2018 Praxis Conference issues a call for paper and/or poster proposals that focus on aspects of scholarship, practice, and theory, relating to the innovations in peace building thought, study, and practice.
+We welcome papers that explore all aspects of innovation in conflict analysis and peace, both domestic and international, from scholarly, practitioner, and organizational perspectives.

 Cross-cutting or integrating proposals linking different constituencies, fields of engagement, or levels of analysis are particularly welcome.
 The following themes are representative of what might be addressed: